How to Create Unique Pressed Flower Resin Coasters — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 3If you get air bubbles, try letting the resin sit for a few minutes before pouring to allow some bubbles to rise naturally.
-A toothpick can also be used to gently coax bubbles out.
+• 3If you notice air bubbles after pouring, try letting the resin sit in the cup for a few minutes before pouring into the mold, as this allows some bubbles to rise naturally.
+A toothpick or a fine-tipped tool can also be used to gently coax stubborn bubbles to the surface for popping.

-- 4For a cleaner look, you can lightly sand the edges of your cured coasters with fine-grit sandpaper if they feel sharp.
+• 4For a cleaner, more professional look, you can lightly sand the edges of your cured coasters with fine-grit sandpaper if they feel sharp or have minor imperfections.
+After sanding, wipe the edges clean with a damp cloth to remove any dust residue.

 Related Activities You Might Enjoy